jez/blog/source/_posts/2018-02-05-lens-composition.markdown

 g . f :: (a -> c)
 ```

-We often see something like this:
+We often have to read code that looks like this:

 ```haskell
 g . f $ x